Power analysis#

 : Number of observations in the control and in the treatment together.
 If the number of observations is not set explicitly, it's inferred from the dataset.

-You can change default values of alpha
+You can change the default values of alpha

 , ratio